gee-community/qgis-earthengine-plugin/README.md

 #### Alpha 0.0.3 (Q4 2020) :heavy_check_mark:
 - [x] EE raster layer inspector
 - [x] Show some useful EE properties (bands, value types) in QGIS layer properties dialog
-- [x] Fix GEE url authentication function if the credentials is not exists [#63](https://github.com/gee-community/qgis-earthengine-plugin/issues/63)
+- [x] Fix EE url authentication function if the credentials is not exists [#63](https://github.com/gee-community/qgis-earthengine-plugin/issues/63)
 - [x] Fix crash if the authentication dialog is cancelled or not filled by the user
 - [x] Init the Google Earth Engine user authorization system only when the user is going to use the plugin
 - [x] Fixed the authentication dialog when the url shortener doesn't work by any reason [#66](https://github.com/gee-community/qgis-earthengine-plugin/issues/66)